chenyin9808/Loan-Default-Prediction/README.md

 # Future Improvements

-- Address class imbalance using SMOTE or class weighting
-- Bayesian hyperparameter optimization
+- Apply feature scaling and transform skewed variables where appropriate.
+- Improve preprocessing by handling outliers and feature distributions more systematically.
+- Improve model interpretability and fairness in lending decisions.
-- Deploy the best-performing model with Streamlit
+- Deploy the best-performing model as a web application using Streamlit or Flask.
-- Build an interactive dashboard for loan default prediction
+- Build an automated prediction pipeline and monitoring system for model drift.

 ---